As a 42 year old, I’m happy with my lot in life. My net worth sits at about $1,400,000 and I recently accomplished my life’s financial goal.

 From then on, I was a changed man.
 I wasn’t afraid to try anymore.
 When something broke, I tried to fix it.
 My toilet started leaking and I installed a new flapper valve.
 My bathtub faucet dripped, so I ordered a cartridge kit and repaired it.
 I replaced the hot water heater when it quit.

 I knew that I could always just call a pro if my job went bad, but it never did.
+I also knew that if I needed financial aid with the renovation, I can always look into home improvement loans.

 $100,000 profit (tax free)